MicrosoftDocs/windows-itpro-docs/windows/deployment/update/check-release-health.md

 1. Specify the following information:
 - Up to two email addresses.
 Each admin can set their Preferences.
 The limit of two email addresses is per admin account.
     - Windows versions to be notified about
-Lastly, don’t forget to click on **Save**.
-It might take up to 8 hours for these changes to take effect.
+1. Select **Save** when you're finished specifying email addresses and Windows versions.
+It may take up to 8 hours for these changes to take effect.

 **Note:** If one known issue affects more than one version of Windows, you will receive only one email, even if you sign up for multiple Windows versions.
 We won’t send duplicate emails.